My Brother Charlie

 Why Johnny Doesn't Flap: NT is OK!

-An interesting look at how an autistic child perceives neurotypical children as being, well, not-so-normal.
-In this case, Johnny is the one who is perceived as different.
-He doesn't stick with the same routines and he never flaps.
+An interesting look at how a child perceives neurotypical children as being, well, not-so-normal.
+Johnny doesn't stick with the same routines and he never flaps.
 This book takes a unique approach by reversing the viewpoint and redefining what is and isn't normal.
 An appealing book about friendship and acceptance.

 All Sorts

-For many kids on the autism spectrum, sorting objects is a therapeutic way for them to make sense of the world and organize the chaos that floods their minds.
-Frankie approaches life by putting almost everything she encounters into groups- objects like flowers, the contents of her refridgerator and even her neighbors.
+For many kids, sorting objects is a therapeutic way for them to make sense of the world and organize the chaos that floods their minds.
+Frankie approaches life by putting almost everything she encounters into groups- objects like flowers, the contents of her refrigerator and even her neighbors.
 But what she can't seem to organize or sort out is herself.
 A charming book about a girl who struggles to figure out where she fits in this world.

 This non-fiction picture book is about a boy named Zen.
 In some ways, he is just like other children.
 He enjoys hobbies like drawing and playing video games.
 But there are some important differences about his life that he wants to share with readers.
 While he doesn't want autism to define everything about him, it's very much explains why he behaves a certain way.
-Readers will come away with a better understanding about how to interact with kids on the autism spectrum.
+Readers will come away with a better understanding about how to interact with kids who are a bit different.

 Nathan's Autism Spectrum Superpowers

-A little boy named Nathan gives readers a thorough explanation of what it is like to have autism.
+A little boy named Nathan gives readers a thorough explanation of what his life is like.
 Sometimes his gifts, like the ability to hear everything, can actually overwhelm him at times.
 Nathan also provides insight about what helps him stay on track, like the importance of routines.
 He also explains how much he dislikes change, and how it affects his ability to cope.
-This autism picture book, despite its title, does not gloss over the struggles that come with the disorder.
-Rather, it offers a balanced treatment of the highs and the lows, and suggests ways that friends and family can support children with autism.
+This picture book, despite its title, does not gloss over the struggles that come with the disorder.
+Rather, it offers a balanced treatment of the highs and the lows, and suggests ways that friends and family can support children.

 All Cats Are on the Autism Spectrum

-A highly-recommended picture book about autism, All Cats Are On the Autism Spectrum takes a unique and compassionate approach to the disorder.
+A highly-recommended picture book, the author takes a unique and compassionate approach to the disorder.
 Filled with intriguing photographs of cats behaving in a highly acceptable manner, the author makes some interesting comparisons.
-Readers are challenged to open their hearts and minds minds in the way they view children with autism.
-Instead of focusing on the downside of social and communication difficulties, the focus of this compassionate book is on all the unique characteristics and potential of individuals on the spectrum.
+Readers are challenged to open their hearts and minds minds in the way they view children on the spectrum.
+Instead of focusing on the downside of social and communication difficulties, the focus of this compassionate book is on all the unique characteristics and potential of individuals.

 The Categorical Universe of Candice Phee